 - Operations.
 Operators of gas processing facilities must notify the Department which wells, by API number, are served by a gas processing facility.
 All gas processing facilities not constructed on a well site must comply with the requirements in Sections 301 and 302 of these rules.

-(4-11-15) - Meters and Facility Plans.
+(3-18-22)() - 02.
+Meters and Facility Plans.
 Gas processing facilities must account for all liquids and gas entering and leaving the facility with accurate meters.
 A supervisory control and data acquisition systems or other data recording system must be used to monitor the liquids and gas in the facility.
-Operators of gas processing facilities must submit an as-built facility design plan to the Department upon completion of the facility, a facility design plan must contain at the minimum:
+Operators of gas processing facilities must submit an as-built facility design plan to the Department upon completion of the facility.
+A A facility design plan must contain-at the minimum: (3-18-22)(